-The Presidential Migratory Bird Federal Stewardship Award annually recognizes a single project or action conducted by or in partnership with a Federal agency.
+The Presidential Migratory Bird Federal Stewardship Award annually recognizes a single project or action conducted by or in partnership with a federal agency.
 RINS was nominated for this award in 2014 by Robin Naeve, Biology Lead for the State of Utah BLM and Melissa Burns, Habitat Conservation Ecologist USFWS Utah Ecological Services.

-Making a Difference Award 2013 Presented by Juan Palma State Director for the BLM at the Salt Lake Field Office on September 5, 2013.
+Presented by Juan Palma State Director for the BLM at the Salt Lake Field Office on September 5, 2013.

 Utah State Director’s Public Land Partner Award to Dr. Dawn W. Sebesta